Communist Party of India: State Secretaries

-List of general secretaries and chairmen
+List of general secretaries and chairperson

 Article XXXII of the party constitution says:

 "The tenure of the General Secretary and Deputy General Secretary, if any, and State Secretaries is limited to two consecutive terms—a term being of not less than two years.
 In exceptional cases, the unit concerned may decide by three-fourth majority through secret ballot to allow two more terms.
 In case such a motion is adopted that comrade also can contest in the election along with other candidates.
 As regards the tenure of the office-bearers at district and lower levels, the state councils will frame rules where necessary."